There is More to Life Than Hair

 Amy Chinnick is a beautiful brave 25 year old mum from Caerphilly who suffered sudden hair loss.

 My hair began to thin around the time of my 21st birthday.
-Thinking I was dying it too much and using heat such as straighteners etc. I thought nothing of it.
-But as the days went on more and more hair started to fall out, it went for little bits on my pillow to waking up to clumps.
-Within about 4 weeks i lost 90% of my hair, it happened all so quick and I didn’t really have any explanations, I was left confused with what was happening to me.
-I went to the doctors 3 or 4 times and each time I left with the same answer, you have 'alopecia' no one knows how it is caused or triggered and theres nothing we can do to help it grow back.
+I thought nothing of it, I was probably dying it too much and using straighteners which generated too much heat.
+But as the days went on more and more hair started to fall out.
+It went from little sprinklings of hair on my pillow to waking up with clumps there.
+Within 4 weeks I lost 90% of my hair!
+It happened all so quick and I didn’t have an explanation.
+I was left confused so I went to the doctors.
+3 or 4 trips there and each time I left with the same answer, you have 'alopecia' no one knows what causes it or why it has been triggered in you, theres nothing we can do to help it grow back.
 It’s unpredictable.

-I'm so lucky that no one has ever expected anything from me.
+I'm incredibly lucky that no one has ever expected anything from me.
 I know some people expect you to wear a wig if you're bald, especially if you’re female.
-But to be honest within today's society it is more acceptable to do whatever you please and express yourself in any way.
-I think if this was to happen to me years ago I would have had a more negative experience but in today's times people are more sensitive, understanding and have more knowledge of differences.
+But I believe that within today's society it is becoming more acceptable to do what you please and express yourself in whatever way you like.
+I think if this happened to me years ago I would have had a more negative experience but today people are more sensitive, understanding and have better knowledge of differences.
 As soon as I put my first bald selfie up I think everyone just expected me to continue being myself, and that felt good.

 Life is too short to be worrying, especially about the things you have no control over.

 Of course we all get upset over things, but it’s important to know when to just sit back breath and evaluate a situation realistically.

 Never bottle up your feelings, it makes everything 100% worse, if you don't like talking to people, a diary could be another alternative.